Sponge-Bas/UniversalWrapper/README.md

 Repetitive commands or output modifications can be set `uw_settings`, see advanced usage.

 # Examples

+Below are some examples on how to use UniversalWrapper.
+Keep in mind, UniversalWrapper has no code specific to any particular command and the use of UniversalWrapper is in no way limited to the commands below.

+If you are testing UniversalWrapper and prefer to not run the commands before you are familiar with the conversion rules, set `uw_settings.debug == True` and UniversalWrapper will print the command instead of executing it.

 ## Example: create and delete lxd containers

 ```python